The following guidelines provide a description of how to submit a research grant application. Research grant applications can be submitted through:

 * For ARC and NHMRC schemes this can be up to two weeks prior to the external deadline – check specific scheme webpage for deadline dates.
 For ARC or NHMRC schemes, instead of emailing the proposal, submit the proposal to the Research Office stage in RMS or RGMS, respectively, and then email the University Research Office (firstname.lastname@example.org) and the Faculty Research Office advising that your proposal has been submitted.

-Before the Research Office can submit your proposal (see Step 3e), you must receive appropriate sign-off from your department, faculty and the University Research Office via the Macquarie research project form (APLI/coverseet), which once submitted automatically captures these approvals.
-The lead investigator should take responsibility for following up with your Head of Department / Faculty Research Manager / Executive Dean to ensure that your submission is approved via APLI.
+So that the Research Office can submit your proposal (see Step 3e), you must receive appropriate sign-off from your department, faculty and the University Research Office via the Pure Research Management System, which once submitted directs the application to the appropriate channels for approval.
+The lead investigator should take responsibility for following up with your Head of Department / Faculty Research Manager / Executive Dean to ensure that your submission is approved via the Pure Research Management System.

 Note: you should ensure has all the investigators on the grant have completed any certification(s) required by the funding body by the deadline.
 This is typically the case for ARC and NHMRC proposals.
 Any institutional certifications will be organised by the Research Office.